 Please also read other information on our website about Dependents (Spouse & Children).

 Financial Aid Information

 Students who encounter unforeseen financial emergencies may be eligible for an DISSA Emergency Loan.

-Penn State University has authorized two scholarship funds that provide a limited number of tuition grants exclusively for international students.
-These funds are administered through the Directorate of International Student and Scholar Advising (DISSA) of Global Programs
+Penn State University has some scholarship funds that provide a limited number of tuition grants exclusively for currently enrolled international students.

 Federal and State Aid